1-Ethyl-3-(3-dimethylaminopropyl)carbodiimide

-1-Ethyl-3-(3-dimethylaminopropyl)carbodiimide (EDC, EDAC or EDCI) is a water-soluble carbodiimide usually handled as the hydrochloride.
+1-Ethyl-3-(3-dimethylaminopropyl)carbodiimide (EDC, EDAC or EDCI) is a water-soluble carbodiimide usually handled as the hydrochloride, which is a white solid.

 It is typically employed in the 4.0-6.0 pH range.
 It is generally used as a carboxyl activating agent for the coupling of primary amines to yield amide bonds.
 While other carbodiimides like dicyclohexylcarbodiimide (DCC) or diisopropylcarbodiimide (DIC) are also employed for this purpose, EDC has the advantage that the urea byproduct formed (often challenging to remove in the case of DCC or DIC) can be washed away from the amide product using dilute acid.
 Additionally, EDC can also be used to activate phosphate groups in order to form phosphomonoesters and phosphodiesters.
 Common uses for this carbodiimide include peptide synthesis, protein crosslinking to nucleic acids, but also in the preparation of immunoconjugates.
 EDC is often used in combination with N-hydroxysuccinimide (NHS) for the immobilisation of large biomolecules.
 Recent work has also used EDC to assess the structure state of uracil nucleobases in RNA.

 Preparation

 EDC is commercially available.
-It may be prepared by coupling ethyl isocyanate to N,N-dimethylpropane-1,3-diamine to give a urea, followed by dehydration:
+It may be prepared by coupling ethyl isocyanate to N,N-dimethylpropane-1,3-diamine to give a urea, followed by a dehydration reaction mediated by TsCl and TEA: